Mitchell International › Mitchell in London › Frequently Asked Questions

 11. What is included in the financial aid budget?
 How do I apply?

 File the 2014-2015 FAFSA after January 1, 2014.
 The Mitchell in London budget includes the application fee, tuition, course fees and housing, along with budgeted amounts for books, round-trip coach airfare, meals, a BritRail pass, trip insurance and assorted personal expenses.
 You’ll receive budget details and the specific June disbursement date in March after you are admitted and have a 2014-2015 FAFSA on file.
 Be prepared to pay the deposit and your airfare in advance of receiving financial aid.
-For questions, email firstname.lastname@example.org or call 651-290-6403.
+Financial Aid Consortium Agreements can be faxed: 651-290-6437 or emailed: firstname.lastname@example.org.
+Call 651-290-6403 with questions.

 12. Can I use my Mitchell scholarship to pay for Mitchell in London tuition?